-It is also important to note that within the cyclical industries, some may be more cyclical than others.
+It is also important to note that among the cyclical industries, some may be more correlated than others.
 The fact is illustrated in the example below.

 Identifying Cyclical Industries from Financial Statements

 Diving into the financial statements of a company and conducting analysis on top-line revenue are common methods for analysts to evaluate the cyclicality of an industry.
-All else equal, industries that experience a greater level of deterioration in their revenue are likely to be more cyclical than those that show a lower level of deterioration.
+All else equal, industries that experience a greater level of volatility in their revenue are likely to be more cyclical than those that show a lower level.
 Consider the following.

 An analyst is tasked with identifying which of the two companies – Company A (who operates in Industry A) or Company B (who operates in Industry B) – operate in a more cyclical industry.
 The table below shows an excerpt of the year-over-year change in top-line revenues from FY 2021 to FY 2022 of Companies A and B. Assume that at the beginning of FY 2022, a recession ensued.